zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/ords/ords.md

 1. The script (`env_setup_script.sh`) which was run in `Lab-3` starts the ORDS in standalone mode

-2. Check if ORDS is connecting through the browser Open the browser and enter the following URI in the address bar:
+2. Check if ORDS is connecting through the browser.
+On the web browser window on the right, open a new tab and navigate to the following

     ```
     http://localhost:9090/ords/